adele-angel/system-monitor/README.md

-# system-monitor
+# System Performance Monitor

-System performance monitor using Node, Express, Redis, Socket.IO, MongoDB and React
+A React.js, Node.js & Express application for monitoring system performance of each device connected to network.
+This project was created for the purpose of learning Redis, socket.io and clusters.